sarthak-p/tiktok-clone/README.md

 # TikTok Clone

-TikTok Clone built using MERN Stack (MongoDB, Express, React, Node JS) and deployed using Firebase.
+TikTok Clone built using MERN Stack (MongoDB, Express, React, Node JS) and deployed using Firebase and Heroku.